smartdevicelink/sdl_evolution/proposals/NNNN-rc-sdl-module.md

 Instead of using the already existing HMI_TYPE enum, it would be possible to introduce a new set of enums that are defined specifically for what service type is offered through its virtual RC module.

 #### Core Sends Bulk Data RPC
-Instead for forwarding on the SetInteriorVehicle data packet as a whole, Core would parse the packet and the bulk data.
-It was decode the bulk data into an RPC and form a new SDL packet that would get sent to the destination app.
+Instead of forwarding on the SetInteriorVehicle data packet as a whole, Core would parse the packet and the bulk data.
+It would decode the bulk data into an RPC and form a new SDL packet that would get sent to the destination app.

 #### SDL Module Types